TYPO3-Documentation/TYPO3CMS-Reference-TCA/Documentation/WhatIsTca/Structure/Index.rst

        ...
    );

-Here three tables, "pages", "tt\_content" and "tt\_myext" is shown as examples.
+Here three tables, "pages", "tt\_content" and "tt\_myext", are shown as examples.